Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. _red_brick_brick_settings_date:

-Date / Time
+Date/Time
-"""""""""""
+"""""""""

-In the Date / Time section you can sync the clock of the RED Brick to the clock of your PC.
+In the Date/Time section you can sync the clock of the RED Brick to the clock of your PC.
 There is no battery on the RED Brick, so the time won't be incremented if the RED Brick is not powered.

 .. image:: /Images/Screenshots/brickv_red_tab_settings_date.jpg
    :scale: 60 %
-   :alt: Screenshot of settings tab showing date / time configurations.
+   :alt: Screenshot of settings tab showing date and time configurations.
    :align: center

 If you have a connection to the Internet (trough the Ethernet Extension